andanteproject/shared-query-builder/README.md

 **We are committing some multiple sins here! 💀 The context is changed.**

 - 👎🏻 You are *not aware* of the whole query building process.
-Is the given QueryBuilder even a query on Users?;
+Is the given QueryBuilder even a query on User entity?;
 - 👎🏻 You are *not aware* of which entities are involved.
 Which entities are already been joined?;
-- 👎🏻 You are *not aware* of which alias are defined for each entity.
+- 👎🏻 You are *not aware* of which aliases are defined for each entity.
 No way we are calling `u.address` by convention 🤨;
 - 👎🏻 Our job in this context is just to apply some filter.
 We *can* change the query by adding some join statements but we *should avoid* that.
 What if another filter also need to perform those joins?
 Devastating. 😵